Table of Contents

 So, how much is 6 figures and what does this really mean in practical terms?

-Achieving a six-figure income is a significant financial milestone that many people strive to achieve.
-However, does making six-figures mean that you will be able to stop working and retire?
+Achieving a six-figure annual income is a significant personal finance milestone that many people strive to achieve.
+However, does making six-figures mean that you’ll be able to stop working and retire?
 What kind of lifestyle can you expect when you reach that six-figure goal?
 And does it even matter if you make six figures at all?

 This article will take a look at many of the most common questions regarding six-figure incomes, including:

 - Do you need to make 6 figures?

 - Can you retire with 6 figures?